- If you keep getting the Browser does not support this video tag error, it’s time to take action.

 Follow the troubleshooting tips given below to fix the Browser does not support the video tag error in Firefox, Chrome, and other web browsers.

 - The solution here is to change the video format using a video converter and convert the MP4 video into H264-MPEG-4 AVC.
-However, if that does not work you may want to add a custom piece of js code to force the Chrome show Mp4 videos without the error.
+However, if that does not work, you may want to add a custom piece of js code to force Chrome to show Mp4 videos without the error.

 2. Disable Hardware Acceleration